Josh-Alhassan/https-github.com-Saint-Josh-30-Days-JavaScript-Exercise/Day-09/note.md

 ```

 ### filter
-**filter**: return a new array full with elements that pass a test.
+**filter**: return a new shallow copy of array full with elements that pass a test.

 ### reduce
 **reduce**: Reduce takes a callback function.
 The callback function takes accumulator, current, and optional initial value as a parameter and returns a single value.